 قُل لِّلَّذِينَ آمَنُوا يَغْفِرُوا لِلَّذِينَ لَا يَرْجُونَ أَيَّامَ اللَّهِ لِيَجْزِيَ قَوْمًا بِمَا كَانُوا يَكْسِبُونَ

 “Tell those who believe to forgive those who do not look forward to the Days of God: It is for Him to recompense each people according to what they have earned.”
 (Surah Al-Jathiya 45:14)

 We should more concentrate on this virtue of tolerance so that we can live a peaceful and happy life.
 Muslims have been generally very tolerant people.
 We must emphasize this virtue among us and in the world today.
 Tolerance is needed in our communities.
 In this way, e can portray the real and very good image of our religion Islam.
-Every one of the human beings has a right to choose their religion and see the rights and wrongs himself.
+Every human being has a right to choose their religion and see the rights and wrongs themselves.